-► Containers may still present a chemical hazard/ danger when empty.
+Waste treatment methods Product / Packaging disposal Containers may still present a chemical hazard/ danger when empty.

-Product / Packaging disposal

 Legislation addressing waste disposal requirements may differ by country, state and/ or territory.

-- ▶ Recycle wherever possible or consult manufacturer for recycling options.
+DO NOT allow wash water from cleaning or process equipment to enter drains.
+Recycle wherever possible or consult manufacturer for recycling options.
 Resene Paintwise accepts residual unwanted paint and packaging.
 See Resene website for Paintwise information.
 Or contact a Local Authority for the disposal information.
 Do not discharge the substance into the environment.